 Qualification for Weatherization Services is a three-step process.
 The applicant's total household income must meet federal income eligibility requirements.
-The 2016 Federal Poverty Level is used to identify the funding source your household qualifies for.
 The person completing the application (The Applicant) must be a U.S. Citizen or show proof of eligible Resident Alien Status to receive federal benefits.
 Lastly, the home itself must be structurally sound (no major roof repairs, plumbing leaks, foundation problems, faulty electrical wiring or similar structural issues).

 The Weatherization Process

 1. Submitted application packets with required support documents are reviewed and program eligibility is determined.

 2. An energy assessment and audit of the home is performed

 3. Installation of approved weatherization measures (e.g., attic / wall insulation, replacement or repair of heating and air conditioning equipment, etc.).